Indoor Cat Food - What Should I Feed My Indoor Cat?

 Consideration must also be given to the cat’s existing weight.
 If your cat is already on the thin side, you shouldn’t simply switch to a lower fat diet just because it is always indoors.

 Some specialist indoor cat foods tout a high fiber content.
 This is to cater to hairball problems caused by grooming.
 Issues with hairballs are more common among indoor cats than outdoor cats.

 The former group tends to groom themselves a lot more than the latter, which spends a bulk of time outdoors.
-The reason for this behaviour is the environment.
+The reason for this behavior is the environment.

 As they are stuck indoors, they have less stimulation and less activity to focus on.
 So, they end up having a lot more time on their paws to lick not only themselves but their furry friends at home.

-Grooming is a cat’s natural behaviour to keep themselves clean.
+Grooming is a cat’s natural behavior to keep themselves clean.
 Their rough tongues have fine tiny spiky protrusions which act like a micro comb.